nus-cs2113-AY2324S2/ip/docs/README.md

 **Expected outcome:**

-A new Todo task "read book" is added to your task list.
+A new Todo task "Buy bread" is added to your task list.

 ```plaintext
 ----------------------------------------------------------------